 › France › Publications & Documents › Reports

-English, PDF, 1,924kb
+English, PDF, 351kb

 There are now 42 signatories to the OECD Declaration on Green Growth.
 Lithuania has joined Costa Rica, Colombia, Croatia, Latvia, Morocco, Tunisia, as well as OECD members in having adhered to the declaration.
 Latest reports are now available on Slovak Republic, Slovenia and Korea.